 Refeeds lasting several days might help prevent some of the expected decreases in your resting metabolic rate.
 This could help mitigate or stop muscle loss during a prolonged diet.
 You probably shouldn’t expect single refeed days to have the same effect.
 One day is too short a time for any dramatic hormonal effects.

 Also, don’t underestimate the psychological effects of increased food intake.
 It’s mentally challenging to diet constantly.
 Having a day now and then when you fill your plate can be a real morale boost.

 In addition, even a short-term increase in your carbohydrate intake fills your muscles up with glycogen, stored energy you can then use for a few productive sessions in the gym.

 Refeeds: Practical Applications

 The leaner you get, the more often you benefit from refeeds.
 At the start of a diet, if you have a significant amount of body fat, a refeed day every other week is enough.
 If you are overweight or obese, you don’t need them at all, at least not physiologically.
-As you get leaner and leaner, increase the frequency of your refeed days: first to once every 10 days, then to once a week.
-Once you drop below around 10% body fat, you probably benefit from 2 refeed days every 10 days or so.
+As you get leaner and leaner, increase the frequency of your refeed days: once every ten days, then once a week.
+Once you drop below 10% body fat, you probably benefit from two refeed days every ten days.